THE BEST WHEELS FOR ROAD BIKES WITH DISC BRAKES -2016

 They are wide (17mm inner, 25 mm out), mid depth (41mm), and have a toroid shaped rim profile for great aerodynamics.
 They are also tubeless ready, use DT Swiss spokes that you can find most places, and have external nipples if you need to true them.
-The hubs are set up for CenterLock rotor attachment and wheelsets are shipped with both TA and QR axlces for compatibility with most road disc bikes.
+The latest version hubs are set up for CenterLock rotor attachment and wheelsets are shipped with both TA and QR axles for compatibility with most road disc bikes.

 If all of this sounds modern and up-to-date, well it’s probably because the rims were introduced in 2014 and the disc brake model for 2015 season.
 They’ve incorporated the latest rim designs though not road disc-specific and made some reasonable bets on dominant standards.
 I think the design choices will stand up well for several years.
 I know these wheels will provide great, versatile, all-round performance on the road without you having to pay top of the market prices.